-- 4.4.1.
-The Public Sector Internal Audit Standards (PSIAS) require that the Head of Internal Audit provides an annual audit opinion and report that can be used by the organisation to inform its governance statement. - 4.4.2.
-The Internal Audit plan is developed using a risk-based approach.
-Internal Audit provide assurance on the actions to mitigate key potential risks through delivery of the audit plan.

-- 4.4.3.
-The audit plan is delivered by the in-house team across the Shared Internal Audit Service (with LB Camden) and a co-sourced partner.
-The full summary of the work that Internal Audit has undertaken during the 2019-20 financial year, will be provided in the 2019-20 Internal Audit Annual Report to the Audit Committee. - 4.4.4.
-Audit recommendations made in 2019-20 will be scheduled for follow up in 2020-21 to ensure that management action has been implemented within agreed timescales.
-This will provide senior management and the Audit Committee with a direction of travel in the internal control environment across the Council and will identify areas where further improvement is required.
+- 4.4.1 The Public Sector Internal Audit Standards (PSIAS) require that the Head of Internal Audit provides an annual audit opinion and report that can be used by the organisation to inform its governance statement. - 4.4.2 The Internal Audit plan is developed using a risk-based approach.
+Internal Audit provide assurance on the actions to mitigate key potential risks through delivery of the audit plan. - 4.4.3 The audit plan is delivered by the in-house team across the Shared Internal Audit Service (with LB Camden) and a co-sourced partner.
+The full summary of the work that Internal Audit has undertaken during the 2021/22 financial year will be provided in the 2021/22 Internal Audit Annual Report to the Audit Committee. - 4.4.4 Audit recommendations made in 2021/22 will be scheduled for follow up in 2022/23 to ensure that management action has been implemented within agreed timescales. - 4.4.5 In addition to the Controls Board set up in January 2021, a Good Governance Group was set up in June 2021.
+The Director of Finance chairs the Controls Board and its members include Internal Audit and representatives from all directorates.
+The Board's role is to facilitate an ongoing dialogue between Internal Audit and Directorate Management Teams around the implementation of audit recommendations.
+The Corporate Director of Resources chairs the Good Governance Group and its members include Legal Services, Human Resources, Finance, Democratic Services, Internal Audit and Procurement.
+The key purpose of the group is to maintain an overarching oversight of the Council's overall governance arrangements and horizon scan to identify areas that may pose a risk to the Council's governance environment.

-4.5.
-Head of Internal Audit's Annual Opinion
+4.5 Head of Internal Audit's Annual Opinion